mdn/curriculum/curriculum/2-core/3-scripting/6-02-math.md

 Learning outcomes:

-- Understand that numbers are implemented in JavaScript as 64-bit floats, and what limitations they have as a result

-- `NaN` and infinity, and what those mean

 - Basic number operations in JavaScript — add, subtract, multiply, divide

 - Understand that numbers are not numbers if they are defined as strings, and how this can cause calculations to go wrong

   - Converting strings to numbers with `Number()`

-- Other operator types such as modulo and exponent

 - Operator precedence